trevordevore/levurehelper-dataview_tree/README.md

 ## Adding tree lines to a custom row template

-If your row template does not have the "TreeLines" widget in it then follow these instructions for adding it.
-The templates in the *ide* folder include the widget.

-The `pNodeA` parameter that is passed to `DataForNode` contains a `tree line styles` key.
-This is a comma-delimited list of styles that should be displayed at each level present in the row.
-For example, a row that displays a level 4 node would have four items in the list.
-Items can be one of the following values:
+The DataView Tree widget can draw tree lines which connect the nodes visually.
+The following tree line styles are used to describe how the tree lines can look at each level of the tree:

 - empty: do not display any line at that level.
 - `relative`: The node at this level has children that appear after this row.
 Display a vertical line at that level.
 - `child`: The node at this level is a child.
 Display a vertical line with a hash mark coming out of right.
 - `last child`: The node at this level is the last child.
 Display a vertical line that originates at the top of the rowl, is half the height of the row, and has a hash mark coming out of the right.
-- `children`: This level is a parent node with children.
-Display a vertical line that originates in the middle of the row and extends to the bottom of the row.
+- `parent`: This level is a parent node with children.
+Displaya horizontal line as well as a vertical line that originates in the middle of the row and extends to the bottom of the row.

-The DataView Tree helper comes with an extension that will draw the appropriate lines using this list.
+- `collapsed parent`: This level is a parent node with children but it is collapsed.
+There is a horizontal line present but not vertical line leading to the children.

+The DataView Tree stores the tree lines styles for each row when the tree is generated.
+You can display the tree lines using the included TreeLines widget.

+### Using the TreeLines widget

+The TreeLines widget is the default way to display tree lines as it is supported in LiveCode 8 and 9.
 The widget id is `community.livecode.trevordevore.treelines` and is automatically loaded along with the rest of the helper files.

+If your row template does not have the "TreeLines" widget in it then follow these instructions for adding it.
+The templates in the *ide* folder included with this Helper include the widget.

 To use the widget to display tree lines in your tree perform the following steps:

 1. Add the widget to your row template(s). `create widget "TreeLines" as "community.livecode.trevordevore.treelines"`. **Disable** the new widget and layer it behind everything except for the "Background" graphic.
 Set the coordinates to the topleft of the row template group.
 The width and height do not matter at this point.
 2. Configure the `lineColor`, `lineInset` and `lineSpacing` properties of the widget. `lineInset` and `lineSpacing` are integers. `lineInset` adjusts the offset from the left of the widget that lines `lineSpacing` represents how wide each level is in your tree.
-You can set the `lineStyles` of the widget to a list of values to see what each style looks like For example, `relative,relative,empty,child,last child,children`.
+You can set the `lineStyles` of the widget to a list of values to see what each style looks like For example, `relative,relative,empty,child,last child,parent`.
-3. In the `FillInData` handler of your row template set the `lineStyles` property: `set the lineStyles of widget "TreeLines" of me to pDataA["tree line styles"]`.
-Important: Make sure that you copy the `tree line styles` key from `pNodeA` to `rDataA` in the `DataForNode` handler.
+3. In the `FillInData` handler of your row template set the `lineStyles` property: `set the lineStyles of widget "TreeLines" of me to the dvNodeTreeLineStyles[pDataA["id"]] of me`. **Important**: Make sure that you copy the `id` key from `pNodeA` to `rDataA` in the `DataForNode` handler.
 4. In the `LayoutControl` message set the width and height to fill the entire row control.

 ## Accessing node and row properties in the tree